 Accessibility is frequently tossed around these days as a buzzword in the art world, but The Exhibit has set itself the task of being a truly accessible platform where the user’s ability to exhibit and experience artwork is not restricted by location, wealth, disability, age, artistic experience or art world knowledge.
 And where else will you be able to visit amazing exhibitions across the globe while sitting on your couch in your pyjamas?

 Are there any other problems you currently face when exhibiting, visiting exhibitions or buying art online which you want solved?
 Please let us know by contacting us here.

 About the Author

 Zinnia O’Brien is a co-founder of The Exhibit.
 She has a Masters of Museum Studies and has worked in internationally recognised Art Galleries and Museums in Australia and New Zealand.
 She is passionate about using technology to find ways for galleries, museums and arts practitioners to remain viable and valued in the current under-funded Arts and Cultural environment.
-Sign up at https://theexhibit.io/ to get notified when The Exhibit launches!
+Sign up free at https://theexhibit.io/register/ to start curating your first exhibition!